 Anyway, according to the author, it was possible to create a structure for life in which income becomes automatic and little involvement is needed from the business owner.

 In many ways, highlighting the benefits of passive income gives the wrong impression to startups and entrepreneurs.
 In Tim’s defence, his objective was to inform people that passive income existed.
-In practice, most people only seemed to be more interested in how they could benefit from earning money without putting in the work.
+Most people only seemed to be more interested in how they could benefit from earning money without putting in the work.

 While it’s not such a bad thing to be motivated by these benefits, recent trends show that passive income is simply not attainable like it was when the book was written.
 In other words, changes to consumer behavior and marketing have made passive income a much more elusive option than it was ten years ago.